Skip to content

 Replatforming

 Replatforming involves moving applications and workloads to a cloud platform with minimal modifications.
-This strategy allows your business to realize the cloud’s scalability, reliability and cost benefits while maintaining the functionality of existing applications.
+This cloud migration strategy allows your business to realize the cloud’s scalability, reliability, and cost benefits while maintaining the functionality of existing applications.

 With this approach, you simplify and speed up the migration process by reducing the number of changes.
 Companies go this route when they want to take advantage of new features or improvements offered by cloud providers.